How estimating nuisance parameters can reduce the variance (with consistent variance estimation): Discussion

 \section{Discussion}

+This paper has 5 main results for estimators $\hat{\psi}$ based on unbiased estimating equations including a nuisance parameter $\theta$.
+First, it provides a general formula for the variance when nuisance parameters are estimated by solving unbiased estimating equations.
+In general, using the Partition Inverse Formula, it turns out to be fairly easy to avoid the bootstrap.
+That being said, Section~\ref{bootstrap} proves that the bootstrap, while for large datasets often requiring considerable computing time, often leads to consistent variance estimates as well.

-This paper has four main results for estimators $\hat{\psi}$ based on unbiased estimating equations including a nuisance parameter $\theta^*$.
-First, it shows that the true limiting variance of $\hat{\psi}$ is smaller or remains the same when the nuisance parameters $\theta^*$ are estimated by solving (partial) score equations, compared to if $\theta^*$ were known and plugged in.
-Second, it shows that if estimation of the nuisance parameters $\theta^*$ using (partial) score equations is ignored, the resulting sandwich estimator for the variance of $\hat{\psi}$ is conservative.
-Third, it provides a variance correction.
-Fourth, it shows that if the estimator $\hat{\psi}$ for the parameter of interest $\psi^*$ with the true nuisance parameter $\theta^*$ plugged in is efficient, the true limiting variance of $\hat{\psi}$ does not depend on whether or not $\theta^*$ is estimated, and the sandwich estimator for the variance of $\hat{\psi}$ ignoring estimation of $\theta^*$ is consistent.
+The other 4 results apply when the nuisance parameter $\theta$ is estimated by solving (partial) score equations and the parameter of interest $\psi$ does not depend on $\theta$: 1.\ The true limiting variance of $\hat{\psi}$ is smaller or remains the same when the nuisance parameter $\theta$ is estimated, compared to if $\theta$ were known and plugged in.
+2.\ If estimation of the nuisance parameter $\theta$ is ignored, the resulting sandwich estimator for the variance of $\hat{\psi}$ is conservative.
+3.\ We provide a variance correction.
+4.\ We show that if the estimator $\hat{\psi}$ for the parameter of interest $\psi$ with the true nuisance parameter $\theta$ plugged in is efficient, the limiting variance of $\hat{\psi}$ does not depend on whether or not $\theta$ is estimated, and the sandwich estimator for the variance of $\hat{\psi}$ ignoring estimation of $\theta$ is consistent.